smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **font\_size\_mobile?**: `number`

-Custom font size for the prize (mobile)
+Custom font size in px for the prize name, mobile; falls back to `font_size` when absent

 ***